humdrum-tools/humdrum-documentation/rep/recip/index.md

  duration (\"1\") into three equal parts, each part has a duration of one-third.
 The corresponding reciprocal integer for 1/3 is 3, hence
  <span class="rep">recip</span> represents a quarter-note triplet as a \"third-note\"
- \-- 3.
+ &mdash; 3.
 Similarly, eighth-note triplets are represented by the integer 6 while sixteenth-note triplets are represented by the integer 12.
  Eighth-note quintuplets (5 in the time of 4) will be represented by the value 10 (a half duration divided by 5).